QuaCaTeam/quaca/docs/tutorials/mainfile.md

 };
 ```
 You have now created an object of the type PermittivityDrude called `permittivity` with the appropriate parameters.
-This object can be used to calculate stuff (like the numerical value of the permittivity) and can be put into other objects as we will now do.
+This object can be used for the calculation of e.g. the numerical value of the permittivity and can also be put into other objects as we will now do.
 Define the reflection coefficients and put the permittivity inside it by adding to our code
 ```cpp
 // define reflection coefficients